 Exercise raises your core body temperature.
 Recovery lowers it.
 That post-workout temperature drop is a direct signal to the brain that it is time to initiate sleep.

-This thermoregulatory mechanism is why the 2–4 hour window between vigorous exercise and bedtime is not arbitrary.
+This thermoregulatory mechanism is why the 2–4 hour window between vigorous exercise and bedtime is not arbitrary: Frimpong et al. (2021, PMID 34416428) found that evening high-intensity exercise performed 2–4 hours before sleep did not significantly disrupt sleep in healthy adults.
 It is the approximate time required for core temperature to complete its post-exercise decline and align with the natural circadian dip.
-Exercise performed too close to sleep onset — within 30–60 minutes — may delay this cooling process and prolong sleep onset latency for some individuals.
+Exercise performed too close to sleep onset: within 30–60 minutes: may delay this cooling process and prolong sleep onset latency for some individuals.
 The 2-hour buffer gives the thermoregulatory system time to complete its work.

 Practical translation: if you exercise in the evening, a lukewarm shower after your session accelerates the post-workout cooling process by drawing blood flow to the skin and facilitating radiant heat loss.
 This is a simple way to use thermoregulation intentionally.